wax-office-of-inspector-general/waxguilds/reports/blacklusionx/latest.md

 **Metrics**

 Period:
-- Huge Performance Improvements: This month we have developed & deployed changes for the frontend and apis of the validationcore.
+- Huge Performance Improvements: This month we have developed & deployed changes for the frontend and APIs of the validationcore.
 Essentially calculating the statistics of a single guild or the overview of all guilds are the heaviest operations in the whole system.
 When we designed the queries a while back, the amount of data was a lot less.
-With the new queries we ensure that the statistics are only calculated if absolutely necessary.
-Additionally we have adjusted the architecture to make the all guilds query more easily cachable.
+With the new queries, we ensure that the statistics are only calculated if absolutely necessary.
+Additionally, we have adjusted the architecture to make the all guilds query more easily cachable.
 When the user now loads a session (opens validationcore for the first time), the guild overview table only has to be calculated a single time, ensuring that all subsequent queries are instant.
 As a result our whole system as become a lot less "clogged", speeding up all queries.
 We will keep an eye on the current version and possibly create a replica database on a beefier server to ensure a snappy performance in the future.
 - Validations load Instantly: The biggest difference is noticeable when loading the validation of a guild (hence no statistics).
 These queries now load in under 1 second
 - We have gotten requests to add additional validations e.g. for IPFS.
 It is on our roadmap